-When this school places a pupil with an alternative provision provider, we will continue to be responsible for the safeguarding of that pupil and should be satisfied that the provider can meet the needs of the pupil.
+When this school places a pupil with an alternative provision provider, we will continue to be responsible for the safeguarding of that pupil and before any placement commences we will ensure that we are satisfied that the provider can meet the needs of the pupil.

-Pupils who attend alternative education often have complex needs, it is important that leaders and designated safeguarding leads ensure pupils are fully supported at all times, and the alternative setting is aware of any additional risks of harm that they may be vulnerable to.
+Pupils who attend alternative education often have complex needs, it is important that leaders and designated safeguarding leads ensure pupils are fully always supported, and the alternative setting is aware of any additional risks of harm that they may be vulnerable to.
 Information sharing for pupils who receive education provision outside of a mainstream setting is vital to support them and ensure the learning environment where they are placed has all necessary information before they access the provision.
 The working together principles are key to keep the pupil safe and understanding the vulnerabilities needing to be supported.
 This should include up to date contact details for the professionals working with the pupil and family.

 When a pupil is placed in an AP, we will obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been conducted on individuals working at the establishment, i.e., those checks that the school would otherwise perform in respect of its own staff.
-In addition, in order to fulfil our duty to keep all our pupils safe, we will seek written reassurance from the provider that they have acceptable safeguarding practices in place including their response to concerns about a child, attendance and child absent and missing education procedures, appropriate information sharing procedures and an educational safeguarding programme for pupils.
+In addition, to fulfil our duty to keep all our pupils safe, we will seek written reassurance from the provider that they have acceptable safeguarding practices in place including their response to concerns about a child, attendance and child absent and missing education procedures, appropriate information sharing procedures and an educational safeguarding programme for children.
+A member of the safeguarding team will visit the AP every other week to ensure that any pupil attending the placement has the opportunity to discuss any safeguarding concerns or other issues that they may have.

-When organising work placements, we will ensure that the placement provider has policies and procedures in place to safeguard pupils.
+When organising work placements, we will ensure that the placement provider has policies and procedures in place to safeguard children.